benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 Relax.
 A lot of those technologies will be dead.
 And you should be intimidated by angular and ember.
 They have the smell of Enterprise Java for me.
-Learn paradigms and principles.
-If you know what to do, you will be able to find the tools to do it.
-Its a bit like cooking - the cookbooks for the peasants give recipes.
-The ones for the chefs give mechanics and techniques.
-So learn pointers, functional programming, asynchronous operations and few more important paradigms, learn how to keep a code base tidy and organized and just ignore the foam on the water that is the hot new tech.
-You will be able to learn it in a week when need arises.

-Here's good news from present me: as you gain more experience, (which can correlate to the older you get, especially when you start early), you get better at knowing when something will really improve your work (making it faster, better looking, more enjoyable, better performing, more efficient, etc.) and when it won't.
-Perhaps the article's author is actually on to something.
-He intuitively knows New Tool X won't improve his work much, and he's wiser than his younger self, who would waste time chasing non-essential niceties.

-You've got plenty of time.
-Other commenters are right, focus on theory, and bolster that by building things.
-Constantly.
-If there's one lesson I could hope to impart to any budding developer, it's to never stop building.
-Learn a bit about genetic algorithms - then implement a simple one.
-Learn a little Ruby, then build something with it.
-This will teach you a lot of what you need to know - fill in the gaps with Google.
-Focus on building good abstractions, and you'll be fine wherever you go.

 I relate to this quite strongly.
 Whether you like it or not, a software career forces you into being a generalist eventually.
 Technology changes dramatically every few years - unable to improve what we have, we do entire revolutions to make incremental progress, and in the process, we make everybody's skills stale.
 The only things that survive are the principles that are common to everything.
 There's nothing you can do about that.
 And once you end up a generalist it is very hard to be appreciated for your wide breadth of general skills.
 People want the best person for exactly the job they are about to do, very few take a long view, very few even have the luxury to do that.
 From another perspective, we are in unknown territory here.
 Us 40+ developers are at the vanguard of a generation of software people who have no trail blazed before them to tell us where our careers should go.
 There simply isn't a widespread professional software industry of 50+ and 60+ years old for us to look at and say "that will be me in 10 years".
 We were largely the first generation for whom software was a major industry.
 I take comfort from this because in all likelihood it will work out better than our worst fears would have us imagine.
 It is as much the lack of example and uncertainty as the reality that makes us feel insecure.